Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 - Heavy alcohol consumption

-Some types of aneurysms may occur after a head injury (dissecting aneurysm) or from certain blood infections (mycotic aneurysm).
+Some types of aneurysms may occur after a head injury or from certain blood infections.

 Risk factors present at birth

-Selected conditions that date to birth can be associated with an elevated risk of developing a brain aneurysm.
+Some conditions that are present at birth can be associated with an elevated risk of developing a brain aneurysm.
 These include:

 - Inherited connective tissue disorders, such as Ehlers-Danlos syndrome, that weaken blood vessels